 Maurice’s Workshop Design

-These artistically engineered mechanical treasures were heavily modeled after the ornate clocks of world renowned German goldsmith Johann Melchior Dinglinger.
-Throughout the 18th century, lesser known designers like Maurice would continue to replicate these chic mechanical trinkets, which were popular for years to come.
+These artistically engineered treasures were heavily modeled after the ornate inventions of renowned German goldsmith Johann Melchior Dinglinger.
+Throughout the 18th century, designers like Maurice would continue to replicate these chic mechanical trinkets, which were popular for years to come.

 The Beast’s Castle Design